okrad/svelte-progressbar/README.md

 * fillDirection: direction of "filling".
 Can be one of "l2r" (left to right [default]), "r2l" (right to left), "t2b" (top to bottom) o "b2t" (bottom to top).
 * labelAlignX: alignment of the label along the "x" axis.
 Can be one of "center" (default), "left", "right", "leftOf", "rightOf".
 * labelAlignY: alignment of the label along the "y" axis.
 Can be one of "middle" (default), "top", "bottom", "above", "below".
-* path: used only for custom progress bars.
-It defines the svg path that corresponds to the shape of the progress bar.
-The path should not have any padding around the actual shape.
+* pathFn: used only for custom progress bars.
+It defines a function that must return the svg path that corresponds to the shape of the progress bar.
+The function receives 2 parameters: the width and the height of the viewbox, to allow scaling the path values to the actual viewbox.

 **updateSeries(series)**: update all of the series.
 Since the "series" property is reactive, if you are using the component in a Svelte app, you can simply bind to it and change its value as needed.